ocsigen/ocsigen.github.io/_drafts/react-example-todomvc.md

 As you can see, this function takes a model `m` as its argument.
 In fact, thanks to `React.S.map`, it takes the signal value as its argument.
 And then the function returns the right style regarding if the tasks list is empty or not.

 The second argument to `React.S.map` is the value named `r`.
-Remember when we created the reactive signal with `React.S.create`?
-This `r` is simply the first returned value, the primitive signal.
+This is the primitive signal, the first value returned by the `React.S.create` function.

 So each time the signal value will be updated by the controller, the `css_visibility` function will be automatically called with the new signal value (a new model) as its argument and the style attribute will be automatically modified.